Isorun Docs

 restoreCreate a new sandbox from a snapshot

-list_sandboxesList all live sandboxes for the API key
+list_sandboxesList live sandboxes for the API key

-Wiring into Claude Desktop
+Wire into Claude Desktop

 Add the server to claude_desktop_config.json: